jenny4556/-jenny4556-.github.io/README.md

 - Planned and organized travel arrangements while managing confidential data.

 ## Projects
 An example of data visualization (an area graph) representing annual immigration rates to Cnada from 10 counties with the highest cumulative rates over the period between 1980 and 2013.
+_(Can be reproduced via a function included in the "visialization exercise" available in the GitHub portfolio_
 ![Immigration Visualization](assets/ImmigrationVisualization.png)

 ## Licenses & Certifications